Suit lapels have been the target of several fashion blunders over the years.

 Where to Wear Shawl Lapel Suits?

-Available in various widths, a narrow style suit lapels will appear trendier.
+Available in various widths, narrow-style shawl lapels will appear trendier.
 On the other hand, broader shawl lapels give you a more classic look.

 The shawl lapel is almost always black, but white shawls on white jackets are not entirely unheard of, either.